 Important byproducts of Stingless bees

-The stingless bees colonies managed in artificial hives enables bee keepers to propagate colonies and also to produce products such as honey, pollen, cerumen and propolis (Vijayakumar, et al., 2013).
+The stingless bees' colonies managed in artificial hives enable bee keepers to propagate colonies and also to produce products such as honey, pollen, cerumen, and propolis (Vijayakumar et al., 2013).
 Stingless bees can supply beekeepers with their honey and act as pollinators of commercial crops.
 They are known to be the best pollinators as they are able to penetrate deeper into the flower.
-The bees store their honey in small pots which can be harvested daily with a clean syringe.
+The bees store their honey in small pots, which can be harvested daily with a clean syringe.

 3.1.
-Honey: Traditionally honey is used as a sweetener in food and as a drug to heal many types of diseases (Sujanto, et al., 2021).
-The honey obtained from stingless bee has different physical-chemical properties compared with the commercialized honey obtained from Apis spp.
-(Vit, et al., 2004; Souza, et al., 2006).
-It exhibits tremendous medicinal properties such as antimicrobial, antiinflammatory and antioxidant (Jalil, et al., 2017).
-Stingless bees produce a honey that is higher in water content around 20-45% due to which it undergoes a natural fermentation process, gives an acidic taste.
-Stingless bees yields only 60-180 ml per colony per year but due to higher nutraceutical value, it fetch higher prices in the market.
-The stingless bees honey is sold in market places at a higher price than honey from Apis bees (Sanford, 1997).
+Honey: Traditionally, honey is used as a sweetener in food and as a drug to heal many types of diseases (Sujanto et al., 2021).
+The honey obtained from the stingless bee has different physical-chemical properties compared with the commercialized honey obtained from Apis spp.
+(Vit et al., 2004; Souza et al., 2006).
+It exhibits tremendous medicinal properties such as antimicrobial, anti-inflammatory and antioxidant (Jalil et al., 2017).
+Stingless bees produce a honey that is higher in water content, around 20-45% due to which it undergoes a natural fermentation process, giving an acidic taste.
+Stingless bees yield only 60-180 ml per colony per year, but due to higher nutraceutical value, they fetch higher prices in the market.
+The stingless bees' honey is sold in market places at a higher price than honey from Apis bees (Sanford, 1997).

 3.2.
 Propolis or Cerumen: Stingless bees do not make hexagonal cells out of beeswax like honey bee species do.
 They use plant resins to make propolis—a compound also made by honeybees and known generally as ‘Bee Glue.’
-The propolis made by stingless bees tends to be higher in wax and referred to as cerumen.
+The propolis made by stingless bees tends to be higher in wax and is referred to as cerumen.
 The propolis tends to be dark in color, can be harvested and utilized for various purposes.
 It can be used to make varnish and some cosmetics, and it has a number of proven and claimed health benefits if consumed.
 Propolis has been shown to be anti-viral and anti-bacterial.
 Twenty-four chemical compounds were identified from the Indian stingless bee propolis by GC–MS analysis.
-They were of several classes, viz. alkanes, thiophilic acids, aromatic acids, aliphatic acids, sugars, esters, and terpines.
-Out of these, 15 compounds are being reported for the first time in Indian stingless bee propolis (Choudhari, et al., 2012)
+They were of several classes, viz., alkanes, thiophilic acids, aromatic acids, aliphatic acids, sugars, esters, and terpines.
+Out of these, 15 compounds are being reported for the first time in Indian stingless bee propolis (Choudhari et al., 2012)

 3.3.
-Beeswax: Stingless honeybees produce beeswax and this form an important honeybee product apart from the honey, pollen and royal jelly (Onyenso and Akachukwu, 2014).
-The beeswax is used as emulsifying agent for nearly all our modern cold creams, shoes polish production, wood polish, ointment, lipstick, pomade and rouges.
+Beeswax: Stingless honeybees produce beeswax and this forms an important honeybee product apart from the honey, pollen and royal jelly (Onyenso and Akachukwu, 2014).
+The beeswax is used as an emulsifying agent for nearly all our modern cold creams, shoe polish production, wood polish, ointment, lipstick, pomade and rouge.
 Other industries using beeswax include textile, ink, candle, crayon and pharmaceutical.
-It is also used in food industries.
-It is used in cooling food such as cheese.
+It is also used in the food industry.
+It is used to cool food such as cheese.

 4. Different types of hive design

-Various types of hive designs are present to rear stingless bees like natural hives with coconut shell honey supers, various wooden box designs, bamboo hives, and a PVC hive.
+Various types of hive designs are present to rear stingless bees, like natural hives with coconut shell honey supers, various wooden box designs, bamboo hives, and a PVC hive.